tfiers/PkgGraph.jl/docs/src/bg/graphviz.md

 ### Mermaid

-'[Mermaid diagrams]' are something more newfangled.
+'[Mermaid diagrams]' are something more newfangled than Graphviz.
 Mermaid uses the [Dagre.js] library for graph layout.

 Dagre.js is in part based on `dot`.
 From their [wiki]:
 > The general skeleton for Dagre comes from
 > [Gansner, et al., "A Technique for Drawing Directed Graphs"](@ref Gansner1993),